 Mayo Medical Laboratories provides an estimated duration period for various types of marijuana users:

-Marijuana Detection Times (Urine)
+Marijuana Detection Times (Urine):

 While most marijuana tests screen for THC in urine, the psychoactive chemical can be detected in other parts of the body as well.
-The length of time it is stored in the body varies by location.
+The length of time weed is stored in the body varies by location.

 Many employers test THC levels through urine examinations.
 Numerous reports have estimated the length of time THC remains in urine.
 For example, LabCorp’s Drugs of Abuse Reference Guide states that marijuana is detectable in urine after last use anywhere from two days for first-time users to two months for chronic users.